AMID Logo

 • Country of origin

-• Any additional services or components not reflected in the invoice price
+• Any additional services or components not reflected in the purchase receipt

-The CI is evaluated alongside the bill of lading.
+The CI is evaluated in conjunction with the bill of lading.
 Missing information on one document may be supplemented by details on the other.

 Proforma Invoices and VPLs with AMID Logistics

-• Commercial clients are encouraged to email a PDF of the invoice or receipt before delivery.
+• Commercial clients are encouraged to email a PDF of the CI or purchase receipt before cargo delivery.

-• If unavailable, customers may submit a Valued Packing List online, which can act as a proforma Commercial Invoice.
-A submission link is included in our shipping instructions.
+• Customers may submit a Valued Packing List online, which can act as a proforma CI if unavailable.
+A submission link is included in our instructions.

 • Sea freight carriers typically accept this document format for both commercial and personal exports.

 • Most customs authorities at the destination also accept the VPL.
-Sometimes, customs may ask for specific documents, which the consignee must arrange.
+Sometimes, customs officials may request specific documents, which the consignee must arrange.

-• Upon receiving your booking, we’ll email the VPL submission link along with shipping instructions.
+• Upon receiving your booking, we’ll email the VPL submission link along with our instructions.

 Harmonized Codes and Special Requirements

-As of January 1, 2011, all international shipments from the United States require at least the first six digits of the Harmonized Tariff Schedule Code listed on the invoice or VPL.
+As of January 1, 2011, all freight from the United States requires at least the first six digits of the Harmonized Tariff Schedule Code listed on the CI or VPL.

 You can search for US HS Codes on the official website of the United States International Trade Commission at hts.usitc.gov.